Individual bread and butter puddings; an old school British recipe that's the perfect way to use up bread a little past its best.

 What size bowls do you use?

-I use 11cm (230ml or ~1 Cup) brulée pots made by Emile Henry, it’s a global brand so should be easy to find.
+I use 11cm (230ml or ~1 Cup) brulée pots made by Emile Henry, it's a global brand, so it should be easy to find.

-I have located them on both Amazon UK and Amazon US and I bought them in bricks and mortar stores for around £10 or $15 for two.
+I have located them on both Amazon UK and Amazon US, and I bought them in a discount shop for around £10 or $15 for two.

 Should I use salted or unsalted butter?